iBridges-for-iRODS/iBridges/docs/source/metadata.rst

     'metadata': [('Key', 'Value', 'Unit'), ('Key', 'Value', 'Unit1')]}

 The dictionary contains the name of the data object or collection and its iRODS identifier.
 Metadata of dataobjects also have an entry for the checksum.
-The checksum is ot calculated, but extracted from the iRODS database.
+The checksum is not calculated, but extracted from the iRODS database.

 the user-defined metadata can be accessed with the key `metadata`.